nayavu/scala-chat/README.md

 # Chat

-A simple chat written on Scala + Play + VueJS with real time data transfer.
+A simple chat written on Scala + Play + VueJS with real time conversation visualization.

 ## Build